 Laws Of Arizona Regarding Custody Relocation

-Arizona custody relocation law states requirements to protect the noncustodial parent against a child being moved out of state, but if you are concerned that the mother of your child is considering a move, contact a custody attorney at the first opportunity — it is important to take steps to exercise your legal rights effectively and in a timely manner.
+Arizona's custody relocation law has requirements to protect the noncustodial parent against a child being moved out of state.
+If you are concerned that the mother of your child is considering a move, contact a custody attorney at the first opportunity — it is important to take steps to exercise your legal rights effectively and in a timely manner.

-Our law firm exclusively represents men and fathers in the Phoenix, Arizona, area — we help husbands and dads in divorce and family law matters.
-Call our Phoenix law office for men's and fathers' rights.
-Mr. Werner will personally and aggressively work with you to develop strategies to protect your rights as a parent, a wage earner and a property owner.
+Our law firm exclusively represents men and fathers in the Phoenix, Arizona, area.
+We can help you with your paternity case, custody matter, divorce or other family law matter.
+Call our Phoenix law office at 480-283-0352 or contact us online for your free consultation.
+Mr. Werner personally and aggressively works with clients to develop strategies to protect your rights as a parent, a wage earner and a property owner.